Rings of cooperations for hermitian K-theory over finite fields: Introduction

-While this is common practice in classical stable homotopy theory (see \cite{Mah81, GonzalesBP1ASS, BBBCX}), in motivic homotopy theory this idea is rather new.
+While this is common in classical stable homotopy theory (see \cite{Mah81, GonzalesBP1ASS, BBBCX}), in motivic homotopy theory this idea is rather new.
 For instance, the study of $v_1$-periodicity via these techniques is in its nascent stage (although there is work on the subject via the slice spectral sequence due to \cite{belmontisaksenkong-v1R, kongquigley}).
-Two motivic spectra which are good candidates for accessing $v_1$-periodicity, in that they contain some power of $v_1$ in their homotopy, are the very effective Hermitian K-theory spectrum kq \cite{ARO20} and the truncated motivic Brown--Peterson spectrum $\text{BPGL} \langle 1 \rangle$ \cite{Hu-Kriz-remarks}.
-In \cite{CQ21}, Culver--Quigley study the kq-based Adams spectral sequence, known as the kq-resolution, over $F=\mathbb{C}$ at the prime 2.
-As an application, they determine the $v_1$-periodic elements in $\pi_{**}^\mathbb{C}\mathbb{S}$.
-In \cite{Realkqcoop}, we extend the study of the kq-resolution to the $F = \mathbb{R}$ by computing the ring of cooperations $\pi_{**}^{\mathbb{R}}(\text{kq} \otimes \text{kq})$ up to $v_1$-torsion.
-In \cite{LMPT-BPGL}, we are geared towards the $\text{BPGL} \langle 1 \rangle$-based motivic Adams spectral sequence.
+Two motivic spectra which are good candidates for accessing $v_1$-periodicity, in that they contain some power of $v_1$ in their homotopy, are the very effective hermitian K-theory spectrum kq \cite{ARO20} and the truncated motivic Brown--Peterson spectrum $\text{BPGL} \langle 1 \rangle$ \cite{Hu-Kriz-remarks}.
+In \cite{CQ21}, Culver and Quigley study the kq-based Adams spectral sequence, known as the kq-resolution, over $F=\mathbb{C}$ at the prime 2.
+As an application, they determine the $v_1$-periodic elements in $\pi_{*,*}^\mathbb{C}(\mathbb{S})$.
+In \cite{Realkqcoop}, we extend the study of the kq-resolution to $F = \mathbb{R}$ by computing the ring of cooperations $\pi_{*,*}^{\mathbb{R}}(\text{kq} \otimes \text{kq})$ up to $v_1$-torsion.
+In \cite{MorPetTat-BPGL1}, joint work with of the author, Petersen, and Tatum studies the $\text{BPGL} \langle 1 \rangle$-based motivic Adams spectral sequence.
 We compute the ring of cooperations and produce spectrum-level splittings over the fields $F=\mathbb{C}, \mathbb{R}, \mathbb{F}_q$ and at all primes $p$ where $\text{char}(\mathbb{F}_q) \neq p$.